An official website of the State of Oregon

 If you have an Order or Judgment to pay Child Support from the Department of Justice Child Support Program you wish to appeal, use the Appeal of Administrative Order Of Child Support.

 Family Law cases include divorce, separation, child custody, and modification cases involving child custody, parenting time, and child support.

 A trial is the litigant’s opportunity to present information to a judge who will decide the issues in dispute when the parties cannot settle them on their own.
 Parties can call witnesses and provide other evidence for the judge to consider.
-Please review the information in the Domestic Relations Trial Brochure.

 In any domestic relations case, a non-custodial parent shall have the right to parenting time with the minor children of the parties according to the Klamath County standard local and long distance parenting plans.
 If the parties agree, something similar can be used instead.